Back Protectors must be BETA Level 3 2009.Please check your back protectors and upgrade if necessary.

-All riding hats that were not re-tagged this summer will need to be tagged throughout 2016.
+All riding hats will need to be tagged for competition.
 Those with the (old) purple (cross country) and yellow (other disciplines) tags will have to be re-checked.
-The new tags for 2016 are green (cross country - skull cap) and white for (show jumping).
+The new tags for are green (cross country - skull cap) and white for (show jumping).
 Hat tagging will take place at the Hunter Trial Championships and all other national competitions.
 Where competent people have been identified at Area and Branch level, they may be issued with tags and allowed to check and tag hats at branch level.

 Please note Irish Pony Club guidelines on Concussion: